-Part of Human Resources (HR) role is to mitigate this risk by proactively designing unbiased hiring strategies.
-In this article, we explain what bias in recruitment looks like, and how it can be eliminated from your process using recruitment tools, knowledge, and training.
+Part of the HR department’s role is to mitigate such risks by proactively designing unbiased hiring strategies.
+This article explains recruitment bias and how it can be eliminated from your hiring process using HR tools, recruitment software, knowledge and training.

-On top of several pieces of research that shows company diversity leads to greater profits, here are a few additional ways a diverse workforce can be good for business:
+The following are additional ways a diverse workforce can be good for business: